mbouclas/loopback-ds-tree-mixin/README.md

 The mixin adds a `/saveJsonTree` end point to your model.
 It takes 2 parameters, the JSON tree (valid Array tree) and the options object.
 Only the first parameter is required.

+# Events
+The mixin emits events on the loopback Event bus for certain operations.
+- `lbTree.add.success` when a node was added.
+Returns the new node
+* `lbTree.move.childrenFound` During the move when we have found all the children.
+Return the children
+* `lbTree.move.parent` During the move we have the parent.
+Returns the parent
+* `lbTree.move.newPath` The new path after the move ended
+* `lbTree.delete` Node deleted.
+Returns {success : true/false}
+* `lbTree.saveJsTree` When a JSTree operations is done.
+Returns the tree